dinde451/jarr.d1/Jarulfs_Guide.md

 3 Skeleton traps are, of course, only available if there are skeletons on the same level.

-4 Hell and Crypt can’t have traps form doors.
+4 Hell and Crypt can’t have traps from doors.

 5 The probabilities for doors apply to doors that *do* have traps.
 It seems that the probability to have traps is linked to the actual dungeon layout for doors in that it needs a wall opposite to it.
+In addition, if a trapped door is closed and one leave the level, it can set of the trap again next time one visit the level.

-6 Rooms also includes the fenced locations in caves.
-A room does not necessarily need to have a door, in cats and especially in hell, many rooms just have an opening.
+6 Rooms also includes the fenced locations in Caves.
+A room does not necessarily need to have a door, in the Catacombs and especially in Hell, many rooms just have an opening.

 For damage and other information about the traps, see below.
 For damage, when two values or formulas are given, the top one is minimum damage and